-The story goes, that the only way to get to Sanctum is through an empty, dilapidated cafe in the Arizona desert on our side of the divide.
+The only way to get to Sanctum is through an empty, dilapidated cafe in the Arizona desert on our side of the Divide.
 If you’re lucky enough to own a cafe card, it will take you to the One Way Cafe in a town called Dead End.

 Not really a girl, but a young woman.
 Her name is Maria Guadalupe and she makes the earth move.
 Literally.

 Life is complicated for the bookish seventeen year old.
 For one thing, she can’t control her ability and, as a result, can’t attend school.
 For another, she’s in love with a ghost who can only communicate with her through a steamy bathroom mirror.
 And lastly, she’s on the run from a brutal man with a long reach and unlimited resources.
 Fortunately, she has her father with her—and her best friend, a rescue terrier named Toby.

 <A.C.: We swear, the dog survives the whole book.
 This is not John Wick.>

 In a last ditch effort to protect her, Maria’s dad sends Maria and Toby to Dead End, the place where her late mother was born.
 There, she meets the grandfathers her mother told her about.
 Even her backstabbing, ghostly, now ex, boyfriend follows her there, much to her dismay.